NSHTghattas/Quartz-Sira/content/Sira/Geopolitics/The Continental Powers/The Steel Kingdom.md

-The Steel Kingdom is an empire predominantly made up of Humans and Orc under the rule of the Steel King, the largest one of the four currently in Sira.
+The Steel Kingdom is an empire predominantly made up of [[Humans]] and Orcs under the rule of [[The Steel King]], located in the Steel Continent, which is the largest one of the five currently in Sira.
 The Steel Kingdom has four Fiefs, like nations, each ruled by a Minister except for Vol'nya, which is personally ruled by the Steel King.

 # The Fiefs
 There are four Fiefs under the flag of the Steel Kingdom, Vol'nya, Neyanik, Stalle and Valaast.
 More info can be found in their own entries, but the following is a brief overview of each Fief.